navapbc/template-application-nextjs/app/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-This README has been modified from the auto-generated one.
+This is a [Next.js](https://nextjs.org/) web application using the [U.S. Web Design System](https://designsystem.digital.gov).
+[Storybook](https://storybook.js.org/) is included as a frontend workshop.

 ## Getting Started